 Like the convention of naming characters.

-You won't find many Schuyler Vanderpools blowin' into a harmonica on death row; no one in need of brain surgery is breakin' down the door to see Dr. Lucky Lipshitz; and I'm sure only the most devoted afficianado would pay money to see a ballet dancer named Bruno McNulty.
+You won't find many Schuyler Vanderpools blowin' into a harmonica on death row; no one in need of brain surgery is breakin' down the door to see Dr. Lucky Lipshitz; and I'm sure only the most devoted aficionado would pay money to see a ballet dancer named Bruno McNulty.

 There are obvious basic trends in character names.
-You will never encounter a tough-guy character in a drama with the name "Maurice" or "Adelbert." note
+You will never encounter a tough-guy character in a drama with the name "Eugene" or "Adelbert." note

 You will never see a computer geek named "Rocco" or "Lefty".
 "Ethel" is always dowdy, while "Jennifer" is either a bombshell or a fresh-faced girl next door.

 Society has stereotypes that go with most names, and television writers play to those stereotypes.
 Comedy — especially broad or satirical comedy — can play against type with names, and sometimes talented writing can spawn a new stereotype to go with an old name.
 The rest of the time, though, writers go with what is known or expected, or else they risk having the characters dismissed by the viewers for reasons that they only vaguely understand themselves.